MonoS/SupMover/README.md

 * `--move`
   * Shift the windows position of all subpic by the inputed parameters (the image data is left untouched).
   * Position is clamped to the screen edges so that windows are always fully contained within the screen area.
+  * The Sub-flag "-s" allows for symmetrically moving subtitles.
+For example, `--move 0 5 -s` will move all subtitles below the halfway point of the screen down, and those above the halfway point will be shifted up.
 * `--crop`
   * Crop the windows area of all subpic by the inputed parameters.
   * This is done losslessly by only shifting the windows position (the image data is left untouched).